costquestassociates/cqazapi-pytools/README.md

 `bulkApiAction(url, method, in_list, maxsize, *workers. usecache=None)`
 * `in_list` must be a list of items.
 It can be of any size.
 * `maxsize` is the maximum number of items to request at once to a bulk/`POST` API.
-* `workers` is the number of parallel requests to perform.
-It defaults to 4.

 Returns a list.